Layout Image

 7. Make access to your wireless router more difficult by turning on access controls.
 This means that only a machine with a particular device MAC address, or IP address on your network has the ability to connect to your wireless router, to change the wireless router settings.

-8. Make sure the firewall is turned on and set to high if possible.
-If things stop working drop it a notch.
+8. Make sure the firewall is turned on and set to high, if possible.
+If things stop working, drop it a notch.

-9. Change the gateway address of your broadband modem form the standards factory addresses of, 192.168.1.254, 192.168.1.1, 192.168.0.1, 10.1.1.1, or 10.0.0.138, Use anything other than these numbers.
+9. Change the gateway address of your broadband modem from the standard factory addresses of, 192.168.1.254, 192.168.1.1, 192.168.0.1, 10.1.1.1, or 10.0.0.138, Use anything other than these numbers.
 These numbers make it so much easier for hackers to guess your network set up.
-Once you have done this enter the new gateway address into the wireless router.
+Once you have done this, enter the new gateway address into the wireless router.

-If you have read this far you have earned your secret agent certificate.
+If you have read this far, you have earned your secret agent certificate.

-A university recently created a concept virus for wireless systems.
+A university created a concept virus for wireless systems.
 They let the virus go in wild in their local town and found the only thing that stopped it spreading further was the local river.
 Just like one person catching a cold, and then giving it to anyone who comes in close contact.

 Disclaimer: This is an amateur volunteer run service.
 Human error can provide incorrect information, and equipment malfunction can produce false readings.
 Do not rely on, or take action upon information presented on this web site or at SCCC activities, without further research.
 Views expressed in the pages, images, or tutorials on the SCCC Inc., web site or presented at venues, maybe the personal opinions of the relevant writers or presenters, and are not necessarily representative of those of SCCC Inc.